donnaada/reading-notes/201/class-01.md

 - GeoLocation API and how to implement in an app
 - When would it be an okay use of `<div>` over `<section>` or `<article>`?
 - What is a better use?
 Inline JavaScript handler or event listener?

+## Lecture Notes

+### Terminal Commands

+- Create
+  - `mkdir`
+  - `touch`

+- Read
+  - `ls` Read Folders and Files in a directory in my fs
+  - `ls -la` read folders and files and list all/ more informaiton
+  - `pwd` Print working directory, our current location in the directory
+  - `tree` similar to ls but also displays all the sub folders and files in a specific directory

+- Update
+  - `mv filename.ext location/path` Moves a specific file/folder to a location or path
+    - Can be used to rename files
+  - `cp filename.ext location/path` Copy file/directory to another path.
+    - use `-r` when copying folders eg `cp -r folder ../` <- Copy all content in a folder up one level.

+- Delete
+  - `rm` Remove files at a path
+    - `rm -r folder` Used to remove/delete a folder

+- Movement
+  - `cd` move to a directory
+  - `..` move out one level

+### GitHub/Git

+- `git add`
+  - `git add .`
+  - `git add file folder`
+- `git commit -m 'comment'`
+- `git push origin main`
+- `git pull origin main` - Pull all changes made to a repo since last
+- `git clone <GITHUB_URL>`
+- `git init`